Verify with 🔍︎ images.

 "Buckeye" is the nickname for any resident of Ohio, or student or graduate of Ohio State University.

-🔍︎ 🔍︎ images Discover Life Encyclopedia of Life Michigan Flora (Minnesota) Wild Flower Garden Minnesota Wildflowers Missouri Botanical Garden Missouri Plants NRCS PLANTS db Silvics USFS plant of the week Wikipedia
+🔍︎ 🔍︎ images Discover Life Encyclopedia of Life Michigan Flora (Minnesota) Wildflower Garden Minnesota Wildflowers Missouri Botanical Garden Missouri Plants USDA PLANTS db USFS (page 102) USFS Silvics Wikipedia

 🏠︎ branches ╫ opposite 🌰︎ buckeye / 🐎︎ 🌰︎ horse chestnut genus Aesculus